 Kathleen and her husband Nick live in West Seattle with their two kids.
 Now that the boys are a little older, she is enjoying more gardening, cooking, and reading in her rare moments of free time.

 Crystal's job involves managing the financial and human resource aspects of the foundation's operations.
 She earned her degree in accounting from the University of Washington and is a certified public accountant with both public and private accounting experience.

 Crystal enjoys her part-time schedule, which allows her to balance work and time for her family.
 She feels passionate about experiencing the outdoors and lets the weather guide her daily activities.
 Rain calls for reading, movies, and cooking, while the blessing of sunshine is always celebrated with a swim, a walk, or a meal outside.

 Allison has worked as a consultant for the Brainerd Foundation since 2003.
 She supports the foundation with her decades of experience in IT, beginning at the age of 12 at her dad's Silicon Valley start-up, and including years as a Microsoft Certified Systems Engineer, Certified Novell Engineer, and educator in Seattle.

 The geekiness of her vocation drives Allison to seek creative and active pursuits in her spare time.
-Her passions include cooking, roller derby and trail skating, reading, crossword puzzles, teaching dance at the West Seattle YMCA, gathering people together from all walks of life, and entertaining her middle school-aged sons with dorky (but brilliant) made-up songs.
+Her passions include cooking, trail skating, reading, crossword puzzles, teaching dance at the West Seattle YMCA, gathering people together from all walks of life, and entertaining her sons with dorky (but brilliant) made-up songs.